yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/docs/development/PRD.md

 4. Development of educational resources and workshops based on app principles
 5. Creation of a premium subscription tier with advanced features and personalized coaching

-This market analysis provides insights into the competitive landscape, highlights our unique selling points, and identifies potential growth opportunities for GrowgrEbuddy_PSA.
+This market analysis provides insights into the competitive landscape, highlights our unique selling points, and identifies potential growth opportunities for GrowthBuddy P.S.A.

 ## 15. Design Guidelines